istio/istio.io/_blog/2018/soft-multitenancy.md

 ## Conclusion
 The evaluation performed indicates Istio has sufficient capabilities and security to meet a small number of multitenant use cases.
-It also shows that Istio and Kubernetes can __not__ provide sufficient capabilities and security for many other use cases, especially those use cases that require complete security and isolation between untrusted tenants.
+It also shows that Istio and Kubernetes __cannot__ provide sufficient capabilities and security for many other use cases, especially those use cases that require complete security and isolation between untrusted tenants.
 The improvements required to reach a more secure model of security and isolation require work in container